-A deposition is a tool used in the pre-trial "discovery" process of a civil lawsuit, to gain information about all aspects of the case and explore paths toward potential evidence.
-In this article, we'll explain how the deposition process works in the context of a personal injury lawsuit, and what to expect if you need to testify.
+A deposition is a question-and-answer session used in the pre-trial "discovery" process of a civil lawsuit, to gain information about the case and explore paths toward potential evidence that might be used by either side.
+In this article, we'll explain how the deposition process works in the context of a personal injury case, and what to expect if you need to testify.

 At a deposition, a person appears at a specified time and place and gives sworn testimony—under oath, usually with a court reporter present so that a record is made.